paypay/FullStackEngineerChallenge/Frontend/appraisalSystem/README.md

 ## Employee Landing
 * Once user logged in using emp id like 102, he would be navigated to employee landing page on which he would be able to see list of assigned employee for feedback.
 * He can click on edit icon and provide his feed back.
-* Once he save it he will be redirected to landing page again
+* Once he saves it he will be redirected to landing page again
 * This module uses below api
 * api/Employee/ViewFeedback/{Id}
 * api/Employee/GetFeedback/{Id}